amallen02/limitless-flows-blueprint/blueprint/index.md

 ### Specialized knowledge

 - Experience with Limitless GigCX
-- Experience designing Architect flows
+- Experience on how to design Architect flows
-- Experience importing and/or designing Genesys Cloud Data Actions
+- Experience on how to import and/or design Genesys Cloud Data Actions
-- Experience configuring and installing Genesys Cloud web chat v1.1 or Genesys Cloud v2
+- Experience how to configure and install Genesys Cloud web chat v1.1 or Genesys Cloud v2

 The following diagram shows a high-level representation of the implementation.